funkhaus/fh-components/README.md

 **Notes**
 * Splits given text according to a given separator.
 Useful for formatting titles, for example - `Title - More Title Information` will render as `<span>Title</span><span>More Title Information</span>`.
+* Contains two slots, named `before` and `after`, that render their content before and after the split text.

 ## `video-stage`
 **Props**